joshuamundt/CTD-project1/README.md

 ![](images/Offshore_Winter_Shallow2.png)
 ![](images/Offshore_Summer_Shallow.png)

-The plots show that the offshore summer has considerably higher thermocline compared to the thermocline in the winter.
+The plots show that the offshore summer has considerably higher thermocline compared to the thermocline in the winter, and it is closer to the surface.